deeplearning4j/deeplearning4j/about.md

 # About Us

-Eclipse Deeplearning4j is an open-source, distributed deep-learning project in Java and Scala spearheaded by the people at [Skymind](http://www.skymind.io), a San Francisco-based business intelligence and enterprise software firm.
+Eclipse Deeplearning4j is an open-source, distributed deep-learning project in Java and Scala spearheaded by the people at [Skymind](http://www.skymind.ai), a San Francisco-based business intelligence and enterprise software firm.
 We're a team of data scientists, deep-learning specialists, Java systems engineers and semi-sentient robots.

 There are a lot of knobs to turn when you're training a distributed deep-learning network.
 We've done our best to explain them, so that Deeplearning4j can serve as a DIY tool for Java, Scala and Clojure programmers working on Hadoop and other file systems.
-If you require support or customization beyond these tutorials, please contact us at [Skymind](http://www.skymind.io/contact/).
+If you require support or customization beyond these tutorials, please contact us at [Skymind](http://www.skymind.ai/contact/).

-Our open-core product, the [Skymind Intelligence Layer](https://skymind.ai/quickstart), bundles the Deeplearning4j suite of libraries alongside a Conda environment with Tensorflow, Keras, scikit-learn and other popular machine learning tools.
-SKIL makes it easy to perform distributed training, testing against production environments, and deployment of trained models to production.
+Our open-core product, the [Skymind Intelligence Layer](https://docs.skymind.ai/docs/welcome), bundles the Deeplearning4j suite of libraries alongside a Conda environment with Tensorflow, Keras, scikit-learn and other popular machine learning tools.
+SKIL makes it easy to perform distributed training, testing against production environments, and deployment of trained models to production, automating redundant, everyday workflow tasks faced by data scientists.

 <p align="center">
 <a href="https://skymind.ai/contact" type="button" class="btn btn-lg btn-success" onClick="ga('send', 'event', ‘quickstart', 'click');">CONTACT US</a>